Low-Calorie Moroccan Style Sausage Casserole with Heck Chicken Sausages:

 I haven’t given up cooking, though at times it may seem that all I am doing is eating out.
 I have a store of healthy and tasty recipes that I’ve been working on over the last few months just waiting for Christmas to be over.
 If you are anything like me, the idea of thinking about ‘healthy eating’ when there are mince pies, chocolates and turkey dinners to be enjoyed just goes out of the window.
 But then there are dishes like this sausage casserole which masquerade as fattening, when in fact they are low in both fat and calories

 This particular casserole is something I made to enjoy some rather special sausages that I was sent.
 Heck, a small independent sausage producer, pride themselves on a range of interesting and unusual sausages.
 Their zesty chicken sausages have around 50 calories each when cooked, are completely gluten free and are low fat.
 It’s a good start if you are planning a healthy dinner.
+So the calorie count for the dish is under 300 calories.
 Served with a small portion of rice or couscous, you have a meal that should be around 300 calories per portion (with 2 sausages) but which still ticks all the boxes for a winter supper.
 It’s warming, filling and beautifully spicy.
 It also keeps well in the fridge for a day or so.
 It’s also in no way authentic, I’ve called it Moroccan style because of the harrissa, olives, aubergine and preserved lemons.

 Disclaimer: I was sent samples of Heck sausages.
 I was not required to write a review – all comments are editorially given